openfcci/vagrant-drupal-cms/readme.md

 The basebox is custom generated using [packer][3].
 The template for packer lives in `packer`, if you care to take a look.

+## Cleanup ##

+The basebox gets updated periodically and we've choosen to add the new one under a new name instead of requiring you to remove the old one to download the new one.
+This means that vagrant will still have old baseboxes on your system.
+To clean these up:

+1. run `vagrant box list`
+2. You can remove all but the most recent one, run `vagrant box delete <basebox> virtualbox`

 [1]:http://downloads.vagrantup.com
 [2]:https://www.virtualbox.org/wiki/Downloads
 [3]:http://packer.io